yezero/sandstorm/roadmap/platform/activity/README.md

 - Via the "bell menu" in the upper-right corner.
 When unread notifications arrive, a number appears in a small red circle, attracting the user to click the bell icon and open the menu.
 The notifications are dismissed when the user visits them or clicks to dismiss them.
 - Via the sidebar, for open grains, an indicator will show if there are new notifications.
-- Via HTML5 desktop notifications, if Sandstorm is open when the notification arrives.
+- Via HTML5 desktop notifications, if Thurly is open when the notification arrives.
 - TODO(feature): Via e-mail, if the user has configured it.

 ### TODO(feature): Notification threads and inline replies